Leighton01/practical-1-70033/README.md

-Coursework exercises in data analytics.
+Coursework exercise in data analytics.